neuralmagic/sparseml/integrations/torchvision/README.md

 SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.

-To get started, we just need to pass three required arguments: a starting checkpoint, a SparseML recipe, and a dataset.
+To get started, we just need to a couple key arguments: a starting checkpoint, a SparseML recipe, and a dataset.

 ```bash
 sparseml.image_classification.train \